 The Teatro di San Carlo is steps away from the dramatic Piazza del Plebiscito and the royal palace of the former Bourbon Kings.
 Built in 1737, it is the oldest continuously active opera venue in Europe.

 The only festival dedicated solely to Giacomo Puccini is the annual Puccini Festival.
 It is held every summer in Torre del Lago, with weekend performances of his best-known works.
 This Tuscan village, not far from Lucca, overlooking the Lake Massaciuccol, is where the artist lived and worked.
 You can visit Puccini’s house and see the pianos where he composed some of his many famous operas including Tosca and Madam Butterfly.

 Once a year, an empty field in the Tuscan countryside is transformed into a open-air theater.
 The renowned tenor Andrea Bocelli created the Teatro del Silenzio, near the village of Lajatico, where he was born and still lives.
 The show is an extravaganza of international stars and choreography.
 The venue is a lovely country drive away from one of our villas in Chianti San Casciano.

 Parma and Verona: the Arena

-If you are staying at an Italy Perfect villa in Emilia Romagna near Parma then you’ll want to visit the home of Verdi.
+If you are staying in Emilia Romagna near Parma then you’ll want to visit the home of Verdi.
 During September and October is the Verdi Festival, which includes celebrations of the food, wine and culture of the region.

 In Verona, a truly unforgettable experience is a night at the opera in an open-air amphitheater that was built in the first century.
 The Arena is in the center of the city of Verona, and the opera season begins mid-June and runs until the first week of September.